Hudson Yards (development): Public square

 Vessel, a permanent art installation designed by Thomas Heatherwick, is located at the center of the plaza.
 The installation, a 16-story freestanding structure of connected staircases, cost US$150 million.
 Heatherwick took inspiration from Indian step wells in the design.
 Stephen M. Ross has compared the structure to the Eiffel Tower, and it has also been informally dubbed The Shawarma.
 Vessel opened on March 15, 2019.
 After three suicides at the Vessel, Related closed the structure temporarily in January 2021.
-Vessel reopened in May 2021, with a rule requiring visitors to come in groups and a new ticket fee for most visitors, but Vessel was closed again in July 2021 after a fourth suicide.
-As of August 2022, Hudson Yards officials were installing safety nets around Vessel in preparation for the structure's possible reopening.
+Vessel reopened in May 2021, with a rule requiring visitors to come in groups and a new ticket fee for most visitors, but Vessel was closed again in July 2021.
+Vessel reopened in October 2024 with new safety measures, including floor-to-ceiling steel mesh barriers.

 Neighboring projects

 The Hudson Yards development sits directly west of the second-largest project in the area: Manhattan West, a 7 acre mixed-use multi-building development also built above previously exposed rail yards.
 Two large-scale, single-building office developments border the eastern portion of Hudson Yards.
 The larger, known as The Spiral, is owned by Tishman Speyer.
 The smaller development is known as 3 Hudson Boulevard.

 Several existing or planned residential buildings border Phase 1.
-Related owns three: One Hudson Yards and Abington House, and a building under construction at 451 Tenth Avenue.
+Related owns three: One Hudson Yards, Abington House and 451 Tenth Avenue.
 Despite sharing a developer, these buildings are distinct from the main Hudson Yards project.

-Another Related development also on the West Side, originally dubbed "Hudson Residences," was under construction at the same time as Hudson Yards.
+Another Related development also on the West Side, originally dubbed "Hudson Residences", was under construction at the same time as Hudson Yards.
 The project consists of two residential buildings, one designed by Thomas Heatherwick, the other by Robert A.M.
 Stern Architects.
-The company co-owns a site with Spitzer Enterprises with plans to develop both residential and office space.
-Related also purchased a 99.9% interest in several sites on 35th and 36th streets from Spitzer in November 2021.

 601 West 29th Street and 606 West 30th Street are under construction south of the two Related developments.
 Despite the involvement of two separate real estate companies, they are being developed together due to their proximity.

 Joint ventures with Spitzer Enterprises

 In 2020, Spitzer Enterprises and Related Companies received $276 million in loans for a 526-unit housing development in Hudson Yards at 451 10th Avenue.
-The building, also given the address 455 10th Avenue, will include a mix of "upscale urban senior living communities" and executive apartments.
-The senior living and executive apartments will respectively be marketed under the brands "The Coterie" and "The Set".
+The building, also given the address 455 10th Avenue, includes a mix of "upscale urban senior living communities" and executive apartments.
+The senior living and executive apartments are respectively be marketed under the brands "The Coterie" and "The Set".
 Handel Architects designed 451 10th Avenue.

 In October 2021, Related purchased 99.9% stakes in three sites owned by Spitzer Enterprises at 511 West 35th Street, 506 West 36th Street, and 512 West 36th Street.